CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-05.md

 1. Close the tab.

-Now you have successfully created and tested the Microsoft Copilot.
+Now, you have successfully created and tested the Microsoft Copilot.

 ## Summary